faithvoid/VoyagerNX/README.md

 * ioquake3 - ioquake3 contributors
 * ioEF - Thilo Schulz & contributers
 * Lilium Voyager - Zack Middleton
+* Tulip Voyager - Daggolin

 ## Contributing

 Please submit all patches as a GitHub pull request.

+## TODO

+- Add gyroscope support (the gyroscope controls from ioquake3-nx seem to throw tons of errors when attempting to compile them).